OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Condition variable**: an explicit queue threads can put themselves on when some state of execution is less desirable than another thread.
-When it changes state the other threads can be woken up and allowed to continue
+    - **Condition variable** - an explicit queue threads can put themselves on when some state of execution is less desirable than another thread;  when it changes state the other threads can be woken up and allowed to continue
-    - **Wait/Signal**: the actions used in a conditional variable.
+    - **Wait/Signal** - the actions used in a conditional variable.
 The thread waits on a specific condition to be met and then signals the sleeping threads to be executed
-    - **Bounded Buffer**: a system of multiple producer threads and consumer threads which is shared
+    - **Bounded Buffer** - a system of multiple producer threads and consumer threads which is shared

     ###### [Return](#variations-of-locks) to the *Variations of Locks* module